-Keep a long-term perspective, and make adjustments over your time horizon as you approach retirement or when your circumstances change.
+Keep a long-term perspective and make adjustments over your horizon as you approach retirement or when your circumstances change.

 If the idea of managing a properly allocated and diversified portfolio seems overwhelming, consider investment solutions that do it for you, such as balanced or target date options.